-Just before leaving for vacation, I found my wife rummaging through the bathroom of our camping trailer.
+Before leaving on vacation, I found my wife rummaging through the bathroom of our camper.

 “What are you looking for?”
 I asked.

-“I guess it is not here,” she said.
-“Go back into the house and look on the vanity in your bathroom then tell me what is there that is not in the camper.”
+“Go back into the house and search the vanity in your bathroom then tell me what is there that is not here.”

 “Oh….I get it.”
 I said, “you are talking about my razor.
 I decided not to bring it.”

 “We are camping and I don’t shave while I’m camping.”